-Sam Bankman-Fried, the fallen wunderkind of cryptocurrency
+Sam Bankman-Fried, The Fallen Wunderkind Of Cryptocurrency

-He was the face of cryptocurrency, and a young one at that -- a media darling seemingly destined to unite the sector.
+(MENAFN- Jordan Times) NEW YORK - He was the face of cryptocurrency, and a young one at that - a media darling seemingly destined to unite the sector.

 But the stunning rise of Sam Bankman-Fried and his FTX platform would be matched by an equally spectacular fall when it was revealed that billions of dollars of clients' funds had been moved and spent without their consent.